What is the European Accessibility Act? How Does it Affect Businesses?

 European Accessibility Act for business

 The European Accessibility Act (EAA) is a progressive step towards inclusivity by the UN Convention on the Rights of Persons with Disabilities.
 The directive is aimed to enhance products and services by synchronizing accessibility rules across Europe.
 The main goal of this initiative was to improve the trade of accessible products and services in Europe and to make the market more accessible and friendly to people with disabilities.
-Originally proposed in 2011, EAA was made active in 2019 and covers the elderly and differently-abled people.
+Originally proposed in 2011, the EAA was enacted in 2019 and covers the elderly and people with disabilities.

 How Does the EAA Affect Businesses?

-The EAA is made by the European Union for the people of Europe.
+The EAA was established by the European Union for the people of Europe.
 If your business is run solely on the web, you must comply with the Web Content Accessibility Guidelines (WCAG).
 If your business deals with physical products, services, and digital devices, you must adhere to the EU Accessibility Act.
-It helps people with disabilities to access the same content as everyone else and even allows your business to follow the same set of rules, leading to:
+It helps people with disabilities access the same content as everyone else and ensures businesses follow a uniform set of rules, leading to:

 • Seamless cross-border trades